johnfoderaro/jfod/src/blog/example-blog-post.md

 ---
-title: John Foderaro | JavaScript Developer
+title: Another Site Re Design
+collection: blog
-template: post.hbt
+template: page.hbt

+headline: Another Site Re Design?
+date: January 20, 2016
 ---

-# Another Site Re Design?

 If you’ve been to Digital Shore over the past few months, you may have ran into a post from late November, 2015, related to an overhaul of the site.
 There, I listed reasons why I decided to use the Poole framework (well, a modified version of the Poole framework that borrowed heavily from one of themes built off of Poole: Lanyon).